raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "Great versatility for indoor and outdoor use.
+> 'Great versatility for indoor and outdoor use.
 The rounded corners give me peace of mind, and my toddler loves having their own safe space to play.
-Assembly was a breeze!"
+Assembly was a breeze!'

 ---